Petronas reports unplanned maintenance at oilfield off Sabah

 SINGAPORE, Jan 13 (Reuters) - Malaysia's deepwater Gumusut-Kakap oilfield off the coast of Sabah is currently undergoing an unplanned maintenance exercise, Petronas said on Thursday.

-The state energy firm is an equity holder of the field operated by Royal Dutch Shell RDSa.L.
+The state energy firm is an equity holder in the field operated by Royal Dutch Shell RDSa.L.
 Gumusut-Kakap and Malikai oilfields, off the coast of Sabah, produce the country's key export crude Kimanis.

 Petronas' comments confirmed a Reuters report on Tuesday that Kimanis crude production over the next two months will fall because of maintenance at a compressor in January.